Martin Lewis (financial journalist): Money Saving Expert

 In October 2002 Martin appeared in the Meridian Trust's (now Public Service Broadcasting Trust) live Spotlight Programme "Save yourself a fortune" on ITV Meridian as their Money Saving Expert for the first time.
 The programme subsequently won the Royal Television Society Educational Award – 2002 Campaigns and Seasons.

-Lewis created and runs the website MoneySavingExpert.com (MSE), which was originally designed for a cost of just £100 in February 2003.
+Lewis created and ran the website MoneySavingExpert.com (MSE), which was originally designed for a cost of just £100 in February 2003.

 In September 2012 he sold the website to the Moneysupermarket.com group for up to £87m but remained editor-in-chief.
 The deal saw Lewis receive £35m cash up front in addition to 22.1m shares in Moneysupermarket.com and £27m in future payments.
 He simultaneously announced his intention to give £10m to charity, of which £1m would go to Citizens Advice.

 In July 2015 Lewis sold just over half his shareholding in Moneysupermarket.com, obtained in the sale of Money Saving Expert, for £25.2 million.
 On the back of this he gave a further £1m to Citizens Advice and £500,000 each to The Trussell Trust and the Personal Finance Education Group to fund financial triage and education work.
 In 2018 Lewis started legal action against Facebook for defamation over fake adverts using his face and name, mostly promoting "bitcoin" and "investing".
 He later dropped the action after Facebook agreed to fund an anti-scam project.